AlexisVanEspen/milestone_project_1_esperanto/README.md

 ## Striving for simplicity
 I believe in a minimalist approach for both the HTML and the CSS files, with as little code as required to achieve a given task.

 The HTML should reflect the actual content of the page.
 If you want to display an image, try using an _img_ tag first and style it.
 If you cannot achieve the desired effect, embed it in containers, add classes or ids.

+I strove to apply "Occam's Razor": a method to dispense of everything that doesn't make any difference.